ianleon/Blog/episodes/ep2.md

 ## Handle Frames

 We will begin by importing modules.
-We will need MetalKit, CoreImage, and CoreImage builting filters
+We will need MetalKit, CoreImage, and CoreImage built-in filters

 Add the following to the top of the file.